The L\"uscher scattering formalism on the $t$-channel cut: The t -channel problem

 The finite-volume spectrum can sometimes include energy levels that drop below the infinite-volume elastic threshold at $s= (2M)^2$.
 This can occur due to the appearance of a bound state (such that the $L \to \infty$ limit gives the bound-state mass) as well as to an attractive scattering state (such that the energy approaches $2M$ for $L \to \infty$).
 In many cases, the Lüscher formalism can be analytically continued from $s>(2M)^2$ and the sub-threshold finite-volume energy then provides an important constraint on the K-matrix below threshold.

-A subtlety arises, however, when the sub-threshold two-to-two scattering amplitude $\mathcal{M}(s,t)$, and therefore also the K-matrix, has a nearby $t$-channel cut.
-This is generically the case in baryon-baryon systems, for example, where a light meson can be exchanged in the $t$-channel as shown in figure~\ref{fig:t_exchange}.
+A subtlety arises, however, when the sub-threshold amplitude $\mathcal{M}(s,t)$, and therefore also the K-matrix, has a nearby $t$-channel cut.
+This is generically the case in baryon-baryon systems, for example, where a light meson can be exchanged in the $t$-channel.
 Taking $m$ and $M$ to be the meson and baryon masses, respectively, and assuming $m \ll M$, one finds that a pole arises in $\mathcal M(s,t)$ at $t = m^2$.
-Then, for a given fixed choice of the centre-of-mass frame scattering angle $\theta^\star$, this leads to a pole in $s$ at
+For a given fixed choice of the centre-of-mass frame scattering angle $\theta^\star$, this then leads to a pole in $s$ at

 The analytic structure of the scattering amplitude for such systems is shown in figure~\ref{fig:an_struc}(a).
 From the expression, one sees that the pole position in $s$ varies from $s = 4 M^2 - m^2$ to $s = - \infty$ as $\theta^\star$ is varied from $0$ to $\pi$.
 As a result, the angular-momentum projection of the scattering amplitude leads to a branch cut running over this interval as shown in figure~\ref{fig:an_struc}(b).
 Multiple meson exchanges can also occur, leading to additional cuts in both the fixed-$\theta^\star$ and the angular-momentum projected amplitudes.
 In the latter case, these run along $s \leq (2 M)^2 - (n m)^2$ for $n$ exchanged mesons.